-- Swim underwater for 50' on one breath (no push off or dive in) - Free dive to a depth of at least 10 feet - Snorkel non-stop for 450 yards - Breathe through snorkel and regulator with face submerged (without mask)

-Prerequisite: Skin diving experience and water comfort is required

-Completion of NAUI Open Water Scuba Diver eLearning prior to camp store.myshopify.com) prior to camp. eLearning packages contain single use codes and are non-refundable once the code has been activated.
+- Swim underwater for 50' on one breath (no push off or dive in) - Free dive to a depth of at least 10 feet - Snorkel non-stop for 450 yards - Breathe through snorkel and regulator with face submerged (without mask) - Prerequisite: Skin diving experience and water comfort is required Completed scuba paperwork required Completion of NAUI Open Water Scuba Diver eLearning prior to camp - Equipment: Personal gear required: mask, snorkel, fins, and booties (must be designed for scuba diving).
+Available at the Sea Camp Dive Store (dive-store.myshopify.com). continued on next page...

+Materials: Purchase the 'NAUI Open Water Scuba Diver Materials' package at the Sea Camp Dive Store (dive-store.myshopify.com) prior to camp.
 Codes will be emailed to the addresses provided at check out.